ryanpeters-MSFT/AdoAksWTHEnterprise/readme.md

 ## Description

 The challenge does require the use of the Kubernetes manifest files that were built in previous challenges for use in our ADO pipeline.
-The goal is to create a pipeline that, at a minimum:
+Ideally, if you can leverage Helm, it would simplify the process The goal is to create a CICD pipeline that, at a minimum:

-1. Retrieves the source code from a repositiory
+1. Retrieves the source code from a Git repositiory
 2. Builds and creates an image from the source code
-3. Push that image to a registry (e.g., Azure Container Registry)
+3. Pushes the image (or images) to a registry (e.g., Azure Container Registry)
-4. Update our Kubernetes deployments to use the new image tag/digest
+4. Updates your Kubernetes deployments to use the new image(s) tag/digest

 ## Building from Source